Norbivar/RTSCamera/README.md

 A mod for Mount&Blade II Bannerlord that provides free camera and more features in battle.

+## Dependencies
+You will need these modules to enable RTS Camera:
+- Harmony
+- UIExtenderEx

 ## Save Compability
 This mod does not read or write stuffs to your game save.
 Installing or removing this mod has no impact on your game save.